Mike Levin: 2018

-On March 8, 2017, Levin announced his candidacy for United States Congress in California's 49th congressional district to replace incumbent Representative Darrell Issa.
+On March 8, 2017, Levin announced his candidacy for the United States Congress in California's 49th congressional district to replace incumbent representative Darrell Issa.
 The district had historically been one of Southern California's more Republican districts, but redistricting after the 2010 census cut out most of its heavily Republican inland portion, making it significantly more competitive.
 Issa had nearly been defeated in 2016 as Hillary Clinton carried the district.

 At a town hall event that Issa held on March 11, 2017, Levin publicly confronted Issa and mentioned a book he had sent Issa in 2016, Climate Change for Beginners.
 Levin charged that Issa's solution to climate problems "is to build more natural gas plants and to keep the nuclear energy plants online for longer....
 I think that's an unfathomable proposal for a progressive and environmentally-friendly place like San Diego."
-On January 10, 2018, Issa announced his retirement.

-Levin campaigned with a platform focused on energy and environmental issues.

 Due to the competitive character of the race as well as the absence of an incumbent, there were 16 candidates on the ballot in the primary.
 The large number of candidates in the nonpartisan blanket primary led to fears that Democrats would be locked out of the general election.

 In the June 5 primary, Levin came in second to Republican State Board of Equalization chair Diane Harkey and advanced to the general election.
 This assured that the district would be represented by someone from the Orange County portion of the district, though the 49th is a San Diego district by weight of population.
 Levin is from San Juan Capistrano, while Harkey is from nearby Dana Point.

 Barack Obama endorsed Levin as well as other candidates.